Guide to Plagiarism, Research and Referencing

 What is a Reference List?

-A reference list is a section at the end of your academic work that contains a complete list of only the sources you cited in your work.
+A reference list is a section given at the end of your academic work that contains a complete list of only the sources you cited in your work.

 Key Rules for a Reference List: